dictu-lang/Dictu/docs/docs/classes.md

 ## Inheritance

 The syntax for class inheritance is as follows: `class DerivedClass < BaseClass`. `super` is a variable that is reference to the class that is being inherited.
+Class, method, and field annotations are inherited from the super class.

 Note: private methods and instance variables are not inherited.